Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2016-04-29.

-To ask the Secretary of State for Communities and Local Government, pursuant to the Answer of 25 April 2015 to Question 35420, how many hotel bookings were made for (a) Ministers, (b) special advisers and (c) officials of his Department in each of the last five years.
+To ask the Secretary of State for Communities and Local Government, what estimate he has made of the total cost to his Department of taxi journeys made by (a) Ministers, (b) special advisers and (c) officials of his Department in each of the last five years.

 Mr Mark Francois

-Ministers, special advisers and civil servants in this department undertake a variety of visits to support the delivery of Government’s objectives.
-A total of 10,725 hotel bookings, or slightly over 2,000 per annum, were made in the last 5 years.
-We do not hold figures for the costs incurred for hotel bookings, broken down in the format requested and this can only be obtained at disproportionate cost.
+Ministers, special advisers and civil servants in this department undertake a variety of visits to support the delivery of Government’s objectives and other departmental business.
+Travel and subsistence costs are published annually in the departmental accounts.
+We do not hold figures for the estimated costs for taxi journeys undertaken, broken down in the format requested and this can only be obtained at disproportionate cost.

 • Jim Cunningham – 2016 Parliamentary Question to the Department for Education